 Instruction and practice in writing newspaper editorials and page columns.
 Early emphasis on structure and style, make-up, and policies.
 Practice in writing the signed column.
+Required of all students majoring in Journalism.
 Prerequisite: Junior standing.

 341 Pictorial Journalism (\$2)